Code-Institute-Submissions/Touchdown/testing.md

     **Result:** All icons are visible.
 (During testing i altered the color of the icons to give a higher contrast rating to make them more visible)

-1. **Test:** Click "Rate this game" link to verify the contact us modal user is opened.
+1. **Test:** Click "Rate this game" link to verify the contact us modal is opened.

     **Result:** Successful.